About the course

 Claire Tye, BA English Literature ’11, United Kingdom

 “Upon arriving at Essex I quickly discovered what a great department I was part of.
 There’s lots of support available for students and the Department has multiple disciplines which allows you to study a wide range of modules and delve into new areas you might not otherwise have considered.
-I particularly enjoyed the module Transformation of Fairytale, taught by Professor Marina Warner, which was something I was looking forward to doing even before I started at Essex!
+I particularly enjoyed the module Transformation of Fairytale, which was something I was looking forward to doing even before I started at Essex!

 “I am now a primary school teacher.
 Studying literature at Essex has been very helpful to me and should definitely aid me in my future career teaching in a primary school.
 My passion for reading and literature has been taken new heights at Essex, and I hope to share the same passion for literature with children and encourage reading in the way I have been encouraged.”